NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 **Detecting Special Control Conditions**

 (1) "Detecting a load/use hazards involves checking the instruction type(`mrmovl` or `popl`) of the instruction in the execute stage and comparing its destination register with the source registers of the instruction in the decode stage".
+Page 470.

 > When one of the instructions (`mrmovl` or `popl`)  is in the execute stage, the processor should check whether its destination register is as same as with the source registers of the following instructions in decode stage.
 If they are equivalent, there must be load/use hazards, therefore, the following instructions must stall.